panosc-eu/panosc/Work Packages/WP1 Management/Meetings/Project Management Committee/2021-06-16-PMC/2021-06-16-PMC_Summary.md

 | ELI   |  1  | 1 planned  |
 | EGI   |  1  | 1 w CERIC and ILL |

-Jordi reminded everyone that the target is **10 user cases per partner**, and that in most cases we are still very far from the target.
+Jordi reminded everyone that the target is **10 use cases per partner**, and that in most cases we are still very far from the target.

 **5. WP leaders updates**